There is a graph in Metro Verdicts Monthly on nursing home verdicts and settlements in Virginia and Maryland over the

 Nursing Home Claims in Maryland

 We are an optimistic people in Maryland.
 We have the highest per capita income in the country.
 Few Marylanders expect that they will one day be placed in a nursing home and be dependent upon these strangers for their most basic needs.
 I can’t imagine it myself as I type this.
-Yet the harsh realities are that we are all dying and we are all at risk for losing our physical powers that make us who we are.
+Yet the harsh realities are that we are all dying and we are all at risk of losing the physical powers that make us who we are.
 Sometimes, a long-term nursing home care is the only solution that makes any sense.